imusify/imusify.github.io/index.md

 Simplicity
 Lean Development

-Slack Workflow
+## Slack Workflow
 General Channel: All general discussions, Github Development and  Trello Rewards Board activties are posted here for everyone to follow and comment.
 Notifications should be turned on to increase speed.
 Only Core Members have the status “imusify official”.

-Trello Rewards Board Workflow:
+## Contributor Board Workflow:

+### Ideas:
-Ideas: Any ideas are posted here.
+Any ideas are posted here.
 Make sure to give the ideas thought and describe the idea as detailed as possible so others can understand, envision and execute the idea.
+### New:
-New: Ideas that have been confirmed by Core Members are listed here and are ready to be executed.
+Ideas that have been confirmed by Core Members are listed here and are ready to be executed.
 Contributors, Members, Core and Managers can take on the task by commenting and notifying a Core Member by marking with @Coremember.
 Once confirmed via comment by Core member the task can be executed.
+### In Progress:
-In Progress: Tasks that have been confirmed by Core Members will be forwarded to this list.
+Tasks that have been confirmed by Core Members will be forwarded to this list.
 Once the task is completed, notify a Core Member in the comment section that the task is ready for review.
 Once approved by Core Member the task is forwarded to the Completed Column.
+### Completed:
-Completed: Contributors that successfully complete tasks that are approved by Core Members receive the amount of rewards tagged on the task card.
+Contributors that successfully complete tasks that are approved by Core Members receive the amount of rewards tagged on the task card.
 These will be documented in a spreadsheet and the task will be archived.
 Archived: Successfully completed and approved tasks are listed in this column and shall be not be deleted.